dkoslicki/CommonKmers/README.md

 ## Custom Training Databases ##
 If you wish to use a custom training database, the following steps must be performed:

-1. Create an acceptable taxonomy for the training databases.
+1. Create a directory to contain the training data (called ``CommonKmerTrainingData`` below).
-2. Create 30mer and 50mer jellyfish files for each training genome.
-3. Create common kmer matrices for the 30mers and 50mers.
+2. Create an acceptable taxonomy for the training genomes, and place it in the ``CommonKmerTrainingData`` folder.
-4. Create bcalms for each 30mer jellyfish file.
-5. Run CommonKmers using the custom training data.

-All of these files must be placed in a directory (for example, called ``CommonKmerTrainingData`` below).

-Before getting started, create a file consisting of the base names of each of the training genomes, and save this to a file (for example, ``fileNames.txt``).
+3. Create a file consisting of the full paths of the training genomes, and save this to a file (for example, ``FileNames.txt``).
+4. Compile the code contained in ``CommonKmers/src/CountInFile/``.
+5. Run the script ``Train.jl``.

-####1.
-Creating custom taxonomy####
+####Creating custom taxonomy####
-For each genome in ``fileNames.txt`` (and in the same order), a taxonomy file must be created.
+For each genome in ``FileNames.txt`` (and in the same order), a taxonomy file must be created.
 This file MUST be a newline delimitated file with each line having the following format:
 ```bash
 <organismName>\t<TaxID>\t<TaxPath>
 ```